The Fall of Jerusalem

-To solve the mystery of human existence, we must answer this question: What caused the fall of the gods and collapse of the ancient world?
+To solve the mystery of human existence, we must answer this question: What caused the fall of the gods and the collapse of the ancient world?

 The simplest answer that fits all of the known facts:

-The Second Coming of Messiah coincided with the destruction of the temple and fall of Jerusalem.
+The Second Coming of Messiah coincided with the destruction of the temple and the fall of Jerusalem.
 At that point the biblical and pagan gods vanished without a trace, their unlimited wealth and sophisticated knowledge was lost, the ancient world collapsed, and humans inherited the earth in the dark ages of the early modern world.
 The evidence supporting that reality is without limit.
 It can be found in the libraries, history, and archeological ruins of the ancient world, on every continent of the globe.
 Facing that historical reality will enable us to solve the “mystery” of our existence with one definitive and verifiable truth.
 See Mat.
 26:62-64, Mat.
 10:23, Mat.
 16:28, Mat.
 24:1-3, 34.

 The total collapse of the highly advanced civilizations of the ancient world is the greatest cataclysmic event in human history.